-NOTE - Please send only GENERIC kernel dmesgs.
-Custom kernels that have device drivers removed are not helpful.

-Also note that the dmesgs are received on a computer using the spamd spam rejection system.
+- Please send only GENERIC kernel dmesgs.
+Custom kernels that have device drivers removed are not helpful. - If you have a supported multiprocessor system and normally run the GENERIC.MP kernel, it is helpful to developers to see the dmesg output of both the GENERIC kernel and the GENERIC.MP kernel, so please send both of them in separate emails. - The dmesgs are received on a computer using the spamd spam rejection system.
 This may cause your dmesg to not be accepted by the mail servers for a period of time.
 Be patient, after half an hour to an hour or so, it will get through.